 Understanding TAL Education's Unusual Options Activity

-Shares of TAL Education (NYSE:TAL) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $19.03.
+On Monday, shares of TAL Education (NYSE:TAL) saw unusual options activity.
+After the option alert, the stock price moved down to $18.45.

 - Trade Type: CALL